 There are five graves designated as war graves by the Commonwealth War Graves Commission, with one the resting place of two brothers from the Hughes family.
 Due to the condition of the graveyard the deaths of these servicemen are also commemorated on a screen-wall in Cardiff Western Cemetery.

-The picture above (except that to the lower right) show these graves:
+The picture above show these graves:

 The five graves above are recognised by the Commonwealth War Grave Commission, but there is one more grave that is being investigated as a probable war grave.